 First-year students get a second chance at success

-McMaster's unique Reset for Success program gives at-risk students the tools they need to turn things around
+Mcmaster's Reset for Success program gives students at risk of failing first year the tools they need to turn things around

 Every fall, thousands of students start their undergraduate degrees.
 Some find themselves juggling schoolwork alongside jobs, family obligations or health concerns.
 Others are managing their own time, money and decisions for the first time.
 For many reasons, some first-years find themselves on a path that might not take them to second year.

 That’s where the Reset for Success program comes in.
 The Faculty of Social Sciences pilot program teaches at-risk first-year students to better manage their lives and their course work, intervening before things get to a point of crisis.

 In addition to writing, research and study skills, the students learn how to manage their time and money, to think critically and to overcome some of the obstacles to success.

 Reset begins with instructors identifying students who show danger signs in the fall term: Red flags include repeated absences, a lack of engagement in class and a failure to hand in assignments.

 For some first-years, especially first-generation students — the first in their families to go to university — their commitment to school suffers because of problems related to finances, language barriers, work schedules, commuting, loneliness, their health or family obligations.